revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 <details><summary> <b>Show Answer</b> </summary>

-> In python, there is no thing called interface.
+> In python, there is no concept of interface.
 Python doesn't have any interface keyword like it has for class.
 So, we can only use the abstract base class that let us define abstract methods inside it and those methods should be implemented by derived classes.

 </details>